btcpayserver/btcpayserver-doc/ElectrumWallet.md

 ```
 export BTCPAY_HOST="YOURHOST.com" && export NBITCOIN_NETWORK="mainnet" && export BTCPAYGEN_CRYPTO1="btc" && export BTCPAYGEN_REVERSEPROXY="nginx" && export BTCPAYGEN_LIGHTNING="lnd" && export LIGHTNING_ALIAS="MY_LN" && export LETSENCRYPT_EMAIL="you@example.com" && BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-electrumx;opt-more-memory"
 ```
 You can run all of that as one command after you tweak it to your needs.
-The main part for our purposes in this guide of course is `BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-electrumx;opt-more-memory"`.
-Note: `opt-more-memory` can be removed if you like, but I really recommend it if your system has more than 1GB of RAM/memory that you can assign to BTCPay server, it will speed synching your node and ElectrumX up drastically.
+The main part for our purposes in this guide of course is `BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-electrumx"`.
+Note: `opt-more-memory` can be removed if you like, but I really recommend it if your system has more than 1GB of RAM/memory that you can assign to BTCPay server, it will speed synching your node and the general performance of ElectrumX up drastically.

 5. Set up or reconfigure BTCPay Server with ElectrumX:
 `cd ~/BTCPayServer/btcpayserver-docker && . ./btcpay-setup.sh -i`
-This will setup (or re-setup) your server with everything needed including ElectrumX, and it all should "just work"!
-But, it will cause at least a couple of hours of syncing, and if it is a new server, could be a couple of days depending on your hardware.
+This will setup (or re-setup) your server with everything needed including ElectrumX, and it all should "just work".
+But, it will trigger at least a couple of hours of syncing the `txindex`, and if it is a new server, could be a couple of days depending on your hardware.

-6. WAIT... for your node to fully sync:
+6. WAIT for your node to fully sync:
 You can check the status of bitcoin core sync by going to your domain for BTCPay server, and it will show you on the front page.
 Or, you can check from the command line as well, using these commands:
 `docker logs btcpayserver_bitcoind` - this will show you the bitcoin core blockchain sync status (and ALL other info about your node, including any errors)
 `docker logs generated_electrumx_1` - this will show you the ElectrumX sync status.
-Note: ElectrumX will NOT start syncing until bitcoin full node has finished syncing, you will see errors until that is done direct.
+Note: ElectrumX will NOT start syncing until bitcoin full node has finished syncing, you will see errors until that is finished and these can be ignored.

-Once all syncing for both bitcoin and ElectrumX has finished, you can proceed to the next step.
-Electrum wallets will not connect to an Electrum server that has not finished synching.
+Once all syncing for both bitcoin and ElectrumX has finished you can proceed to the next step.
+(Note: Electrum wallets will not connect to an Electrum server that has not finished synching)

-## Section 2.2 Finally!
-Connect your Electrum Wallet to Your Own ElectrumX Server
+## Section 2.2 Connect your Electrum Wallet (Desktop or Android) to your ElectrumX Server

 ### Connect to ElectrumX from Electrum Wallet on your Mac/PC/Linux Machine:

-When you click the little traffic light at the bottom of your Electrum Wallet here:
+Open Electrum Wallet.
+When you click the traffic light at the bottom of your Electrum Wallet:

 ![ElectrumWalletMainScreenLight](https://user-images.githubusercontent.com/1388507/68437133-5636c500-01c0-11ea-822c-6e72bd6d60ea.png)